 Piece 6: Velvet

-Piece 7: Is not actually a fabric but a wide vintage braid
+Piece 7: Is not actually a fabric but a wide vintage braid with an interesting texture

 When I made this quilt I challenged myself to use 2001 unique pieces of fabric, lace, braids, charms, buttons or ribbons as it is a Y2K quilt.
 This on going item count below represents the items documented to date in this series of articles.